edull24/ajaxBundle/README.md

 The requests will automatically be run and your callbacks executed upon completion.

-So, for example, if myRequests was an array with one requests and myDoneCallbacks was an array with a single callback like so:
+For example, if myRequests is an array with one request and myDoneCallbacks is an array with a single callback like so:

     function() {